 Profile

-Then life, in all its unpredictability, took me on a very different path–an amazing journey that took me to Nigeria for several years.
+Then life, in all its unpredictability, airlifted me on a very different path—an amazing journey that took me to Nigeria for several years.
 Though I drifted from the canvas, creativity never left me.
-In Nigeria, I immersed myself in publishing—as an editor and designer—and later, back in Canada, I wore many hats: programmer, software instructor, business analyst, process modeller, and writer.
+In Nigeria, I immersed myself in publishing as an editor and designer.
+Later, back in Canada, I wore many hats: computer programmer, software instructor, business analyst, process modeller, and writer.

 Like music, painting soothes my soul.